Skip to Content

 Like any home loan, you must meet credit and income eligibility criteria.

 Fortunately, the USDA does not set a minimum credit score requirement.
 However, most lenders will need a score of at least 640 to approve a loan.
 This is the minimum score needed to qualify for automatic approval through the USDA’s Guaranteed Underwriting System (GUS).
+A lower score is possible but will require manual underwriting.

 • 1-4 member household: $112,450